zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 - Prior work tries to "detect the implausible numbers using prespecified thresholds\ldots."

-- domains: conformance, completeness, and plausibility
+- Domains: conformance, completeness, and plausibility

+- Improved plausibility score by testing height and weight correlation with past values *for that patient.* Exponentially weighted moving average.

-FIXME what did they find?
+- FIXME what did they find?

 [^mvp]: Wang H, Belitskaya-Levy I, Wu F, *et al.* A statistical quality assessment method for longitudinal observations in electronic health